Particular/docs.particular.net/Content/NServiceBus/logging-in-nservicebus4_and_below.md

 The 'Threshold' value attribute of the 'Logging' element can be any of the standard Log4Net entries: ALERT, ALL, CRITICAL, DEBUG, EMERGENCY, ERROR, FATAL, FINE, FINER, FINEST, INFO, NOTICE, OFF, SEVERE, TRACE, VERBOSE, and WARN.
 Make sure you use all caps for these entries.

-**NOTE** : If you set this value in code, the configuration value is ignored.
+NOTE: If you set this value in code, the configuration value is ignored.

 The production profile only logs to a file, unless you are running within Visual Studio.
 See [Profiles](profiles-for-nservicebus-host.md) for more detail.